-We have chosen six pilot sites in New York and New Jersey as partners who we will be working with to develop and test new revenue models and community engagement strategies.
-These six pilot sites are each unique in their approach to local news and their willingness to experiment and share what they are learning.
+We have chosen six partner sites in New York and New Jersey with whom we will be working to develop and test new revenue models and community engagement strategies.
+These six sites are each unique in their approach to local news and their willingness to experiment and share what they are learning.

 BrickCityLive covers business, arts, entertainment, politics, and lifestyle in Newark, New Jersey’s most populous city.
 While the city’s effort to remake itself has been a decades-long project, the demographic, political, and economic factors that will reshape the city in the decades ahead are coming to a head right now.
 With unprecedented residential and commercial development, high-stakes debates about the way forward on education, public safety, and employment, and a new mayor at the helm following Cory Booker’s high-profile tenure in office, Brick City Live seeks to cover the issues and events undergirding the city’s transformation, and the key figures who are driving those changes.